 My interests include family history and religious studies.
 The former has led me to discover that I am descended from Irish Travellers and the latter gained me a First Class degree in Humanities with Religious Studies from the Open University.
-I am fascinated by religious belief, and one day would like to take those studies further.

 I’m an ex-dancer and singer, ex-West End Theatre Technician and a pretty decent stage manager.
 I take photographs; can dress-make, cook, read Latin and lift heavy stuff, although not all at once.